 A skilled Czech winger whose professional journey spanned the NHL, AHL, and a long-standing captaincy back in his homeland.

-Michal Řepík's hockey path is a classic tale of a European talent chasing the North American dream, only to find his most significant role back where he started.
-Drafted in the second round by the Florida Panthers in 2007, the winger from Vlašim brought a blend of offensive instinct and grit to the ice.
-His NHL career, however, was a series of glimpses—29 games spread over parts of three seasons with the Panthers and a single game with the Phoenix Coyotes.
-The bulk of his time in North America was spent in the AHL, where he was a consistent and respected scorer for teams like the Rochester Americans and Portland Pirates.
-In 2014, he returned to the Czech Extraliga, joining HC Sparta Praha.
-It was there that Řepík truly blossomed into a leader, eventually being named team captain.
-He became a fixture for Sparta, known for his work ethic and clutch scoring, embodying the veteran presence that defines the heart of European club hockey.
+Michal Řepík, drafted in the second round by the Florida Panthers in 2007, brought offensive instinct and grit from Vlašim to North America.
+His NHL career consisted of 29 games spread over parts of three seasons with the Panthers and one game with the Phoenix Coyotes.
+The bulk of his time in North America was spent in the AHL, where he scored consistently and earned respect with the Rochester Americans and Portland Pirates.
+In 2014, he returned to the Czech Extraliga with HC Sparta Praha.
+There he blossomed into a leader, eventually becoming team captain.
+His work ethic and clutch scoring made him a fixture for Sparta, embodying the veteran presence that defines European club hockey.

 1981–1996